How Much Iron In Chicken Liver

 Defining Iron and Its Importance

 Iron is an essential mineral that supports a wide range of physiological processes.
-It exists in two main forms: heme iron and non-heme iron.
-Heme iron is found in animal-based foods like meat, poultry, and fish, while non-heme iron is found in plant-based foods like spinach, beans, and fortified cereals.
+Now, heme iron is found in animal-based foods like meat, poultry, and fish, while non-heme iron is found in plant-based foods like spinach, beans, and fortified cereals.
+Consider this: it exists in two main forms: heme iron and non-heme iron.
+Iron's primary function is to make easier oxygen transport via hemoglobin in red blood cells.
 The body absorbs heme iron more efficiently than non-heme iron.
-Iron's primary function is to facilitate oxygen transport via hemoglobin in red blood cells.
 It also plays a critical role in energy production, as it is a component of enzymes involved in the electron transport chain within mitochondria, the cell's powerhouses.
-Furthermore, iron is essential for immune function, supporting the activity of immune cells and their ability to fight off infections.
+On top of that, iron is essential for immune function, supporting the activity of immune cells and their ability to fight off infections.

 The Scientific Foundation of Iron in the Liver